 appreciate it if you cancel at the last minute.

 - If you have an offer about to expire, but have not heard from other more desirable employers, contact those employers and talk to them about your situation.
 Inquire as to their timeline, tell them about your offer, and reaffirm your interest.
 They may have an offer forthcoming and be able to move the process forward or they may be able to tell you they are declining to make an offer.
 In any case, you will know where you stand.

 - Carefully evaluate all offers.
 If you are fortunate enough to receive multiple offers, you may find this matrix helpful in making a decision.
 If you have carefully evaluated whether to accept an offer and contacted employers with which you have an outstanding application before you accept an offer, you should never be in a position where you feel compelled to rescind an accepted offer.
 You should not rescind an accepted offer.
 The legal community is small and you would be wise to avoid appearing unprofessional.
 Additionally, rescinding an accepted offer can affect your fellow and future Wisconsin classmates, as employers may be less likely to recruit Wisconsin students again.
 If you have an extraordinary circumstance (something better came along is not an extraordinary circumstance), which necessitates rescinding an accepted offer, contact OCPD so we can work with you to communicate with the employer as professionally as possible.

-Remember that your behavior reflects on the
+Remember that your behavior reflects on your own professional reputation and that of the